 The presence in person or by proxy of the holders of a majority of the issued and outstanding shares of common stock entitled to vote as of the record date is necessary to constitute a quorum at the annual meeting.
 Abstentions and broker non-votes are treated as present at the meeting and are therefore counted to determine a quorum.
 If a quorum is not present, the stockholders entitled to vote who are present in person or represented by proxy at the annual meeting have the power to adjourn the meeting from time to time, without notice other than an adjournment at the meeting, until a quorum is present or represented.
 At any adjourned meeting at which a quorum is present, any business may be transacted that might have been transacted at the annual meeting as originally notified.
+The persons named in the proxy will have the power to vote to adjourn or postpone the annual meeting to solicit additional proxies.
+However, no proxy voted against any of the proposals will be voted in favor of an adjournment or postponement to solicit additional votes in favor of approval of those proposals.

 Directors are elected by a plurality of the votes of the shares present in person or represented by proxy at the annual meeting and entitled to vote on the election of directors.
 The sale of our videoconferencing services business must be approved by the holders of a majority of all the outstanding shares of common stock on the record date, whether or not present or represented by proxy at the annual meeting.
-The ratification of the appointment of independent auditors and the approval of an adjournment or postponement of the annual meeting must be approved by holders of a majority of the shares of common stock present in person or represented by proxy at the annual meeting and entitled to vote thereon.
+The ratification of the appointment of independent auditors must be approved by holders of a majority of the shares of common stock present in person or represented by proxy at the annual meeting and entitled to vote thereon.

 Abstentions may be specified on all proposals except the election of directors.
 Abstentions, with respect to any proposal other than the election of directors, will have the same effect as a vote against such proposal.
-Broker non-votes will have no effect on the outcome of the election of directors, the ratification of independent auditors or the approval of an adjournment or postponement of the annual meeting.
+Broker non-votes will have no effect on the outcome of the election of directors or the ratification of independent auditors.
 With regard to the election of directors, votes may be cast in favor of or withheld from each nominee; votes that are withheld will be excluded entirely from the vote and will have no effect.
 Since the Delaware General Corporation Law requires the affirmative vote of the holders of a majority of the outstanding shares of common stock entitled to vote on the proposal to approve the sale of our videoconferencing services business, a "broker non-vote" on such proposal will have the same effect as a vote against the approval of the sale of our videoconferencing services business.